linkeddatacenter/sdaas-ce/README.md

 	docker run --rm -ti -p 8080:8080 linkeddatacenter/sdaas-ce --reboot

-browse local reasoner at http://localhost:8080/sdaas
+browse local reasoner at http://localhost:8080/sdaas type `exit` to leave the platform.

 This command is the same but does not expose the workbench and use a small  memory foorprint

 	docker run --rm -ti -e SDAAS_SIZE=small linkeddatacenter/sdaas-ce

-To run sdaas platform and starting the local rdfstore run:
+To run sdaas platform and starting by hand the local rdfstore:

 	docker run --rm -ti -e SD_NOWARMUP=1 linkeddatacenter/sdaas-ce SD_START_LOCAL_REASONING_ENGINE